Jan Lipavský: 2024

 On 11 March 2024, ANO leader Andrej Babiš sent an email requesting compromising information on Jan Lipavský and his family, including his children.
 Intended for his advisers, the email was mistakenly sent to another contact with the same name.
 The email received widespread criticism, and Lipavský himself called it disgusting.
 In July, Lipavský attended the 2024 NATO Summit in Washington, D.C., where he met with Israeli Foreign Minister Israel Katz.

 When the members of Czech Pirate Party voted to leave the government on 1 October, Lipavský announced his resignation from the party due to differences of opinion.
 Fiala convinced him during a meeting not to leave the cabinet.
 Lipavský withdrew his resignation and thus continues to act as an independent Minister of Foreign Affairs in the cabinet.

 On 15 November 2024, students at University College London (UCL) protested the visit of Jan Lipavský, criticizing the Czech government's support for Israel.

 2025

-On 5 March 2025, it was announced that Lipavský would seek election in the 2025 Czech parliamentary election on behalf of the Civic Democratic Party.
+On 5 March 2025, it was announced that Lipavský would seek election in the 2025 Czech parliamentary election on behalf of the Civic Democratic Party (ODS).

 Lipavský called the June 2025 Israeli strikes on Iran a "reasonable reaction" to Iran's threat of a nuclear bomb and support for Hamas and Hezbollah.
 He said he has "a great deal of understanding for ... military action aimed at preventing the production of a nuclear bomb."

-In September 2025, he rejected accusations of denying the Gaza genocide.
+In September 2025, Lipavský rejected accusations of denying the Gaza genocide.
+He wrote an article in the Israel Journal of Foreign Affairs in November 2025, calling on Israel to support Ukraine, to "enhance its own security, strategic autonomy, and moral standing".